 The PoA is a purely voluntary action implemented by the CME and is only possible because of carbon finance.
 It is therefore confirmed that in the absence of Gold Standard Certification related finance, none of the VPAs that will be implemented under the PoA would occur.
-There is no law or regulation in any of the host-countries which would make the implementation of reforestation projects mandatory ((see also section 3.2.1. d. legislation for more details). b.
+There is no law or regulation in any of the host-countries which would make the implementation of reforestation projects mandatory ((see also section 3.2.1. d. legislation for more details).

+b.
 Baseline scenario - (the baseline situation (as defined by the applied baseline methodology/methodologies) for all countries in the PoA boundary shall be similar and this shall be justified.)

-The baseline scenarios as defined by the applied baseline methodology (the latest version of the A/R CDM "Combined tool to identify the baseline scenario and demonstrate additionality in A/R CDM project activities") are similar in at least 7 out of 9 countries within the PoA boundaries.
+According to the baseline scenarios as defined by the applied baseline methodology (the latest version of the A/R CDM "Combined tool to identify the baseline scenario and demonstrate additionality in A/R CDM project activities") the 9 countries within the PoA boundaries can be classified into 4 batches.

-As a result, all of these countries have identified areas for forest landscape restoration, joined the Initiative 20x201, a country-led effort that aims to change the dynamics of land degradation in Latin America and the Caribbean, and set targets (though NOT legally binding) to improve degraded land through restoration programs as well as improve policy and the capacity to drive positive change.
+As a result, all of these countries have identified areas for forest landscape restoration, joined the Initiative 20x20, a country-led effort that aims to change the dynamics of land degradation in Latin America and the Caribbean, and set targets (though NOT legally binding) to improve degraded land through restoration programs as well as improve policy and the capacity to drive positive change.